-- 2.11 SO 142 (2) provides that on each clause the question will be put That the clause, as read, stand a clause of the bill'.
+- 2.11 SO 142 (2) provides that on each clause the question will be put "That the clause, as read, stand a clause of the bill".
 An amendment to omit a clause is therefore out of order, as the proper procedure is to vote against the clause standing part of the bill.
-An amendment proposing to omit the full contents of a clause or offer another amendment equating to a direct negative of the clause would similarly be ruled out of order. - 2.12 The correct procedure for voting 'no' to a clause (or other part of a bill, not being an item within a schedule) is for the member to rise and say: "I oppose [clause X] and intend to vote no to the question on the [clause/schedule/etc]."
-The Chair may need to prompt the member by noting the submission of an amendment sheet listing an intention to vote no to the clause, and asking the member whether they wish to make a contribution to debate.
-Following any debate on the clause, the Chair will then put the question: "That the clause, as read, stand a clause of the bill". - 2.13 This procedure may occur at the time amendments to that clause are moved and debated, or at the conclusion of consideration of the bill, before the final question "That the bill, as read/as amended, be agreed to" is put.
+An amendment proposing to omit the effective words of a clause or offer another amendment equating to a direct negative of the clause would similarly be ruled out of order. - 2.12 The motion to omit a clause can be put at the time amendments to the clause are moved and debated or at the conclusion of consideration of the bill.